Dark-eyed Junco / Mick Thompson / Eastside Audubon Society

 Fledgling and Friends Story Time in the Nature Shop

-Come join us every third Wednesday of the month at 10:30am for a great time!
-All story times are free and first come first served.
-No preregistration or RSVP required.
-All Story Times are currently online and will not be held in The Nature Shop, until further notice.
+All Story Times are currently on hiatus and will not be held in The Nature Shop, until further notice.

 Upcoming (and past) Story Times:

 Nothing says springtime is coming than the lovely “cheerily, cheer-up, cheerio!” call of an American Robin.
 For this month’s story time, we will read a book about our orange-breasted friends, make and play a robin feeding game, and sing a song about a saucy robin!
 (Materials needed for project: empty egg carton, brown and orange paint or markers, yellow construction paper, glue, and pipe cleaners or little twigs)

 Trees are one of the most important habitat elements for many creatures in the Pacific Northwest, from birds, to mammals, to insects.
 This month, we will create trees of our own, read a tree poem, and go on a habitat hunt to find evidence of creatures using trees for shelter, to find food, or as a place to live!

 Winter is the time of ducks.
 If there’s water, there’s sure to be a duck swimming in it.
 For this month’s story time, we will learn about a few different duck species that can be found in our local ponds, read a book about a special duck, create some duck finger puppets, and then sing a song with them!